 You can register with Manitoba Start if you're in Winnipeg.
-They are currently accepting online registrations.
 Manitoba Start will assess your needs, enroll you in their training or employment programs, and refer you to other agencies for services you might need.
 If you're not in Winnipeg, contact your nearest immigrant-serving organization (see the list of regional centres below).
 Otherwise, use 211 Manitoba or the MANSO Settlement Services Map to find newcomer serving agencies in your area.

 Some schools and community centres also host immigrant settlement workers.
-These helpful individuals welcome families and assist them in their immediate needs.
+These helpful individuals welcome families and provide assistance.
 For example, they can help you fill out forms or enroll your children in school.
 They can also tell you about various programs in the community that can help you and your family.